-- Answer questions about Medicare benefits (such as the discount drug card) and enrollment
+- Answer questions about Medicare benefits and enrollment in Original Medicare or Medicare Advantage

-- Provide information about supplement policies and their benefits
+- Provide information about Medigap policies and their benefits

-- Discuss the options of long-term care insurance policies
+- Discuss options for long-term care and long-term care insurance policies

 - Assist individuals in resolving unpaid health claims

 - Refer individuals to community-based social service agencies